Australia's best betting sites

 Futures

 Think you know who will win the tournament before it even kicks off?
 The futures market is for you.
-Simply place a bet on who will win the French Open at any stage throughout the fortnight of action on any player to win the entire slam.
+Simply place a bet on who will win the French Open, with markets available many months before the tournament kicks off.

 Set betting

 Set betting can mean a multitude of things in tennis.
-You can place a bet on a player to win a set, not to win a set, the amount of sets your player will take to win the match (for example, Roger Federer to win 3-0) or whether the match will go to five sets.
+You can place a bet on a player to win a set, not to win a set, the amount of sets your player will take to win the match (eg. Roger Federer to win 3-0), or whether the match will go to five sets.

 Game handicap betting